jfmartinz/web3Notes/Javascript Module/Lesson 1/README.md

 The above declares a `myVar` variable with no value, then assigns it the value 5.
 Next, a variable named `myNum` is declared with no value.
 Then, the contents of `myVar` (which is 5) is assigned to the variable `myNum`.
 Now, myNum also has the value of 5.

-## Initializing Variables with the Assignment Operator.
+## Initializing Variables with the Assignment Operator
 It is common to initialize a variable to an initial value in the same line as it is declared.

 ```js